BBC documentary part 2 on PM Modi released, TMC MP Mahua Moitra shares link again

 Trinamool Congress's Mahua Moitra does it again, shares link of BBC documentary Part 2 on PM Modi

-New Delhi, Jan 25: The second episode of the controversial BBC docuseries on Prime Minister Narendra Modi has come out and links to the same have already started surfacing on social media.
+New Delhi, Jan 25: The second (and final) episode of the BBC documentary series 'India: The Modi Question' has come out and links to the same have already started surfacing on social media.

-Trinamool Lok Sabha MP Mahua Moitra was quick to share the same on her micro-blogging Twitter with a note,''Here is Episode 2 (with buffering delays) Will post another link when they get one this removed.''
+Trinamool Lok Sabha MP Mahua Moitra was quick to share the BBC documentary part 2 episode on her micro-blogging platform Twitter with a note,''Here is Episode 2 (with buffering delays) Will post another link when they get one this removed.''

+The second episode examines the track record of Prime Minister Narendra Modi's government following his re-election in 2019.

+The documentary shows series of controversial policies - the removal of Kashmir's special status guaranteed under Article 370 of the Indian constitution and a citizenship law that many said treated Muslims unfairly - has been accompanied by reports of violent attacks on Muslims by Hindus,''

 The firebrand TMC MP had earlier shared part 1 episode of the BBC documentary and said she will not accept 'censorship'.
 She posted a link to the documentary on her official handle stating -"Sorry, Haven't been elected to represent world's largest democracy to accept censorship.
 Here's the link.
 Watch it while you can."